ChenHoy/DROID-Splat/README.md

-<h1 align="center"> Our Fork of: GO-SLAM together with DROID-Calib </h1>
+<h1 align="center"> DROID-Splat </h1>

-This repository borrows from the following work
+Combining dense end-to-end SLAM with 3D Gaussian Splatting.

 - "**GO-SLAM: Global Optimization for Consistent 3D Instant Reconstruction, Zhang et al**",  [ICCV 2023](https://iccv2023.thecvf.com/)
 - "**Deep geometry-aware camera self-calibration from video, Hagemann et al**",  [ICCV 2023](https://iccv2023.thecvf.com/)
 - "**Gaussian Splatting SLAM, Matsuki et al**",  [CVPR 2024](https://cvpr.thecvf.com/)

 ## :clapper: Introduction
 This is a deep-learning-based dense visual SLAM framework that achieves **real-time global optimization of poses and 3D reconstruction**.
+This is achieved by the following:
+- SotA Tracking from DROID-SLAM
+- Integration of monocular depth estimation priors
+- Dense differentiable Rendering with 3D Gaussian Splatting

-This is achieved by adding a loop closure mechanism using the Co-Visibility matrix to the DROID-SLAM framework.
-On top of this, we add the full optimization kernel from DROID-Calib, which supports arbitrary camera models and optimizes the camera intrinsics on top of the map and pose graph.
+- We also support the optimization kernel from DROID-Calib, which supports arbitrary camera models and optimizes the camera intrinsics on top of the map and pose graph.

 # References
 ```bibtex